Skip to content

 Both United and Spirit strip the carry-on from their cheapest domestic fare.

 United Basic Economy on domestic and short-haul routes limits you to a personal item under the seat.
 No overhead bin access.
-Spirit’s Value fare does the same thing.
-The largest Star Alliance carrier in North America and the cheapest ULCC in America have the same base product restriction.
+Spirit’s Value fare did the same thing while Spirit operated.
+The largest Star Alliance carrier in North America and what was the cheapest ULCC in America shared the same base product restriction.
 Let that sink in.

 That made their personal-item-only comparison unusually direct while both still flew.
 Newark to Fort Lauderdale, round trip: Spirit Value at $59 each way ($118 total).
 United Basic Economy at roughly $119 each way ($238 total).
 Both allowed only a personal item.
 Spirit saved you $120 on the base fare with equivalent restrictions.